LLM Unlearning with LLM Beliefs: Theoretical Analysis: How BS Mitigates the Squeezing Effect?

 \begin{restatable}[AKG Decomposition~\citep{ren2025learning_dynamics_LLM}]{lemma}{lem} Let $\vchi_{\rm u}=[\xbfu;\ybfu]$ be an unlearning pair and $\vchi_{\rm o}=[\xbfu;\ybfo]$ be the same prompt with any candidate response.
 Under teacher forcing and the lazy eNTK assumption, one SGD step with learning rate $\eta$ updates the log-probability of $\ybf_o$ as

-where $\mathcal{A}_t(\vchio)=\bm{I}-\mathbf{1}\pi^{\top}_{\btheta^t}(\cdot|\vchio)$ is the softmax Jacobian, $\mathcal{K}_t(\vchio,\vchiu)=\nabla_{\btheta}\zbf(\vchio)\nabla_{\btheta}^{\top}\zbf(\vchiu)$ is the eNTK, and $\mathcal{G}_t(\vchiu)=\nabla_{\zbf}\mathcal{L}(\vchiu)$ captures the residual term induced solely by the unlearning loss.
+where $\mathcal{A}_t(\vchio)=\bm{I}-\mathbbm{1}\pi^{\top}_{\btheta^t}(\cdot|\vchio)$ is the softmax Jacobian, $\mathcal{K}_t(\vchio,\vchiu)=\nabla_{\btheta}\zbf(\vchio)\nabla_{\btheta}^{\top}\zbf(\vchiu)$ is the eNTK, and $\mathcal{G}_t(\vchiu)=\nabla_{\zbf}\mathcal{L}(\vchiu)$ captures the residual term induced solely by the unlearning loss.
 Here $\zbf=h_{\btheta}(\vchi)$ denotes the token–logit matrix and all quantities are evaluated at $\btheta^t$. \end{restatable}

-Lemma~\ref{lem:decompostion} indicates that the update is mainly governed by $\mathcal{G}$: it specifies which tokens are pushed down or up before being modulated by $\mathcal{A}$ and transported via $\mathcal{K}$.
+Lem.~\ref{lem:decompostion} indicates that the update is mainly governed by $\mathcal{G}$: it determines which tokens are pushed down or up before being modulated by $\mathcal{A}$ and transported via $\mathcal{K}$.
 Therefore, distinguishing the different forgetting behaviors of GA and BS-T reduces to analyzing the formulation of their residuals.